torvalds/linux/Documentation/driver-api/soundwire/stream.rst

 Not Supported
 =============

-1. A single port with multiple channels supported cannot be used between two streams or across stream.
-For example a port with 4 channels cannot be used to handle 2 independent stereo streams even though it's possible in theory in SoundWire.
+1. A single port with multiple channels supported canyest be used between two streams or across stream.
+For example a port with 4 channels canyest be used to handle 2 independent stereo streams even though it's possible in theory in SoundWire.